Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Meet your VBT trip leaders at the Old Ground Hotel in Ennis at 12:30 p.m.
-Your VBT trip leaders will be wearing VBT staff garments and carrying a VBT sign.
-Please note: Plan to eat lunch or a snack on your own before meeting your VBT trip leaders, as the next scheduled meal is dinner.
+Meet your VBT trip leaders at the Old Ground Hotel in Ennis at 1:00 p.m.
+They will be wearing VBT staff garments and carrying a VBT sign.
+Be sure to have lunch or a snack on your own before the meeting, as the next scheduled meal will be dinner.

-Once the group has gathered, you’ll travel by private motorcoach from Ennis to Lisdoonvarna via the famous Cliffs of Moher.
-Rising up to 600 feet (183 meters) above the Atlantic Ocean’s crashing waves, the Cliffs of Moher are western Ireland’s most dramatic vantage point.
+Once the group is assembled, travel by private motorcoach from Ennis to Lisdoonvarna, stopping en route at the famous Cliffs of Moher.
+You’ll have approximately one hour to walk around and explore this iconic site, where the cliffs rise up to 600 feet (183 meters) above the crashing Atlantic—offering some of the most breathtaking views in western Ireland.

-Then, continue on to Sheedy’s Country House & Restaurant in Lisdoonvarna (total travel time is approximately 1.5 hours).
-This historic hotel is truly an Irish institution and one of Ireland’s best-loved small hotels and restaurants.
-Chef/owner John Sheedy, a seventh-generation owner, is considered one of Ireland’s finest chefs!
-After settling in, attend a group safety and bike-fitting session and take a warm-up ride.
-Later, get to know your fellow travelers at a welcome reception and dinner.
+Continue on to Sheedy’s Country House & Restaurant in Lisdoonvarna (total travel time from Ennis is approximately 1.5 hours).
+This historic property is one of Ireland’s most beloved small hotels, with Chef/Owner John Sheedy—now in the seventh generation—regarded as one of the country’s finest chefs.
+After settling in, attend a group safety and bike-fitting session followed by a warm-up ride.
+Later, gather for a welcome reception and dinner to get to know your fellow travelers.

 Today's Ride Choices